A Lesson from Edith Finch and Mixtape

 “Heroes Welcome,” on the other hand, has no action.
 No real story, just a bunch of people sitting around discussing what makes a hero.

-This feels like the author wanted to tell people what they thought a hero was, and instead of writing a story to show a heroes actions they had Nova (a young hero I’ve honestly never heard of) barge into the Avengers headquarters, and start asking philosophical questions about what makes a hero.
+This feels like the author wanted to tell people what they thought a hero was, and instead of writing a story to show a hero’s actions, they had Nova (a young hero I’ve honestly never heard of) barge into the Avengers headquarters and start asking philosophical questions about what makes a hero.

-Don’t get me wrong, it isn’t the first time a super hero had a case of consciousness and needed to figure out if they were doing the right thing.
-Spiderman goes through this frequently since his actions often cause the bad thing to happen, and his story revolves around taking responsibility for your abilities.
-But his questioning always happens while in the mist of action, and his actions or successes lead him to his answers.
+Don’t get me wrong, it isn’t the first time a superhero had a case of conscience and needed to figure out if they were doing the right thing.
+Spider-Man goes through this frequently since his actions often cause the bad thing to happen, and his story revolves around taking responsibility for your abilities.
+But his questioning always happens while in the midst of action, and his actions or successes lead him to his answers.

 Instead “Heroes Welcome” is literally just a bunch of people sitting around a room talking.

 I was disappointed.
-The plight of the hero, and what is a hero, is the very substance of a super hero story.
+The plight of the hero, and what is a hero, is the very substance of a superhero story.
 And yet they stripped away all vestiges of that to make it a boring classroom lecture.

 And sadly they had the perfect opportunity to show exactly what a hero is.
 A rescue from a fire, and a heart touched.
 A single life saved, going on to be changed from then on.